hcheung01/system_engineering-devops/0x07-networking_basics/README.md

 * TCP/UDP Ports, what is it and memorize SSH|HTTP|HTTPS port numbers
 * Tool/protocal often used to check if a device is connected to a network

+## How it works
+These files are just answers to networking questions

 ## Files
 ---
 File|Task